ctb/titus-blog/src/2016-what-is-open-science.rst

 personal friends and colleagues.
-Since many of my bioinformatics colleagues tend to be housed in biology or computer science departments rather than any formal computational biology program, the online world of social media serves as an excellent way of discovering colleagues and maintaining collegiality in an interdisciplinary world, completely independent of its use for spreading ideas and building reputation.
+Since many of my bioinformatics colleagues tend to be housed in biology or computer science departments rather than any formal computational biology program, the online world of social media also serves as an excellent way of discovering colleagues and maintaining collegiality in an interdisciplinary world, completely independent of its use for spreading ideas and building reputation.